Student Code of Conduct

 Safety officers shall remove the student from the classroom upon the oral request

 of the instructor.
-The instructor shall provide a written notice to the Registrar
+The instructor will provide a report to the Code of Conduct Investigation

-or the appointed designee as soon as possible.
-If suspension from additional class
+Team as soon as possible.
+If suspension from additional class sessions seems warranted,

-The Registrar or appointed designee may suspend a student for an interim period pending disciplinary proceedings or medical evaluation, such interim suspension to become immediately effective without prior notice, whenever there is evidence that the continuing presence of the student on the college premises poses a threat to the physical or emotional safety of any member of the college community or that any personal or public property is jeopardized.
+The Code of Conduct Investigation Team may suspend a student for an interim period pending disciplinary proceedings or medical evaluation, such interim suspension to become immediately effective without prior notice, whenever there is evidence that the continuing presence of the student on the college premises poses a threat to the physical or emotional safety of any member of the college community or that any personal or public property is jeopardized.

 - If it is determined that there is a reasonable basis for believing that a violation